jpdillingham/slskdn/docs/MULTI_SOURCE_DOWNLOADS.md

 1.  **No dynamic source discovery**: Pool is built once at start; new sources aren't discovered mid-download (Search could be re-run).
 2.  **Progress reporting**: Live progress could be improved for frontend integration.
+3.  **Discovery DB hash population**: The discovery database stores sources by size but often lacks FLAC hash values.
+Hash verification happens at download time, not discovery time.
+Consider background hash collection.
+4.  **Different releases with same size**: Some albums have multiple releases (Japan, US, remastered) that happen to have identical file sizes but different content.
+Always use `skipVerification: false` for FLAC files.

 ---